tgk/tgk.github.com/_posts/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil.markdown

 ![Blue and red circles for subjects](/images/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil/scaled.png)

 The image reveals that quite a lot of students seem to have done worse in three different subjects.
-However, we can not tell which subjects they are.
+However, we cannot tell which subjects they are.
 Let's highlight the subject our mouse cursor is closest to, and print the name of the subject and the percentage of students achieving C or above for 2012 and 2011.

 {% highlight clj %}
 (defn draw []